- This event has passed.

 While this event is FREE and open to the public, advanced registration is required due to limited seating.
 For more information, please visit jerseycityculture.org, call the Office of Cultural Affairs at (201) 547-6921 or click here to reserve your free ticket.

-PLEASE BE ADVISED: this is NOT a workshop or information session about current immigration policy in the United States.
+PLEASE BE ADVISED: this is NOT a workshop or information session about current immigration affairs, policy or procedure in the United States.
 This is a scholar-presented lecture as part of a grant by the New Jersey Council for the Humanities.

 This program was made possible by a grant from the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations in this program do not necessarily represent those of the National Endowment for the Humanities or the New Jersey Council for the Humanities.